kurianbenoy/kurianbenoy-website/_posts/2019-08-10-Deeplearningjapan.md

 c) Kuzhushiji Kanji:

-{% include image.html url="/img/KK.png" description="Kuzhushiji Kanji dataset" %}

 Kuzhushiji Kanji has a total of 3832 classes of characters  in this dataset with about 140,426 images.
 Kuzhushiji-Kanji images are are of larger 64x64 pixel resolution and the number of samples per class range from over a thousand to only one sample.
-This dataset is not created merely for classification images, i11nstead for more creative experimental task.
+This dataset is not created merely for classification images, instead for more creative experimental task.

 If you are interested in downloading the dataset with detailed documentation.